bil0u/libft/README.md

 * all
    Compile all the library components

 * libft
    Compile only the library

 * log_server
    Compile only the logging server binary

 * log_client
    Compile only the logging client binary

 * clean
    Delete all the objects files

 * fclean
    Delete both objects and binaries

 * re
    Runs the `fclean` and `all` rules

 * norm
-   Runs the `norminette` command on all the sources and includes directories (Only usable in 42 clusters)
+   Runs the `norminette` command on all the sources and includes subdirectories (Only usable in 42 clusters)

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.txt](LICENSE.txt) file for details